raspberrypilearning/mood-indicator/en/step_7.md

 --- task ---

-If you come across a situation in future where you want to communicate or create a mood then you could adapt your project.
+If you come across a situation in the future where you want to communicate or create a mood, then you could adapt your project.

 --- /task ---